biowdl/ngs-performance-choices/README.md

   Time (mean ± σ):     89.088 s ±  0.770 s    [User: 85.938 s, System: 1.622 s]
   Range (min … max):   87.847 s … 89.940 s    5 runs
 ```

+`picard SortSam` seems to be the fastest but a quick look at user time shows
+that it is slower than `samtools sort`. `picard` seems to implement some
+multithreading.
+Also the resulting file size for
+`samtools` (744 MB) is smaller than that of `picard` (960 MB).

+Since the sorting tool should be used in a pipe behind an aligner, a sort
+tool that uses the least CPU time is preferred, as more time can go towards the
+alignment.
+Also the output filesize is preferably small. `samtools` is the best
+tool to use here.

+Sambamba is not in the same ball park as the other two tools with regards to
+sorting and should therefore not be considered.